Plethodon glutinosus (Green 1818)

 Key Characters: White or silvery dots and flecks scattered over the body, commonly concentrated along lower sides; nasolabial grooves present.

 Similar Species: Blue-spotted Salamander, Jefferson Salamander, Silvery Salamander, and Small-mouthed Salamander are similar overall, but these species lack nasolabial grooves.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: No subspecies currently recognized.